 Pollutants such as carbon monoxide (CO), unburnt hydrocarbons (UHC), nitrogen oxides, etc are the most common pollutants emitted from aeroplanes.
 All of them can cause significant respiratory diseases to human beings.
 The pollutants generate secondary pollutants such as smog if the meteorological conditions are adequate which directly affects visibility.
 Due to incomplete combustion during the near idle phase of the aircraft engine, CO and UHC are generated while during the maximum thrusts (take-off) highly toxic NOx is generated.
 These gases are capable of producing ground-level ozone which has detrimental effects on vegetation, animals, and humans.
-If there are other pollution sources such as busy roads, industries, or treatment plants near the airport, then specific pollutants should also be monitored such as formaldehyde, sulfur dioxide (SO2), particulate matter (PM), etc. With various studies emerging regarding indoor air quality, it is a rising concern for airports also.
+If there are other pollution sources such as busy roads, industries, or treatment plants near the airport, monitoring specific pollutants such as formaldehyde, sulfur dioxide (SO2), particulate matter (PM), etc should be carried out.
+With various studies emerging regarding indoor air quality, it is a rising concern for airports also.

 Airport Air Quality Monitoring

 The major source of air pollution is near the runways during taxiing and take-off of the aircraft.
-A network of ambient air quality monitoring devices is deployed near the runways and on the periphery of the airport.
-It is also necessary to monitor the nearby regions in the upwind and downwind directions of the airport as the pollutants can be easily dispersed due to high winds.
-For studies concerning only airport emissions, it is important to monitor background air quality should be monitored near potential sources such as industries, residential areas, roads, etc. This helps in quantifying the contribution of airports in ambient air pollution and planning mitigative measures to curb it.
+A network of ambient air quality measurement devices is deployed near the runways and on the periphery of the airport.
+It is also necessary to monitor the nearby regions in the upwind and downwind directions of the airport as high winds can disperse the pollutants easily.
+For studies concerning only airport emissions, it is important to monitor background air quality near potential sources such as industries, residential areas, roads, etc. This helps in quantifying the contribution of airports to ambient air pollution and planning mitigative measures to curb it.
 In the case of major dust sources present near the airports, air particulate monitoring becomes mandatory.

 Advantages of Smart Airports